 People with severe claustrophobia can also experience psychological symptoms, such as:

 Most people with a phobia know perfectly well that they have one.

 Many people live with claustrophobia without being formally diagnosed and are very careful to avoid confined spaces.

-Doctors generally use a combination of medications such as antidepressants, beta blockers, among others.
-Also exposure therapy (flooding, counter conditioning), regression hypnotherapy, and behavioral therapy.
+Doctors generally use a combination of medications such as antidepressants, beta-blockers, exposure therapy (flooding, counter conditioning), regression hypnotherapy, and behavioral therapy.

 Claustrophobia can be successfully treated and cured by gradually exposing yourself to fearful situations.

-The patient for his part must face the phobia, if possible, he must remain where he is during a panic attack.
-And never run to what he considers a safe place.
+The patient, for his part, must face the phobia, if possible, and remain where he is during a panic attack.
+Moreover, never run to what he considers a safe place.

-You must remember that scary thoughts and feelings are a sign of panic, they are eventual and will pass.
-You should focus on something that is not threatening to you.
+It would help if you remember that scary thoughts and feelings are signs of panic; they will eventually pass.
+It would help if you focused on something that is not threatening to you.